underscoreio/essential-slick/src/pages/3-modifying.md

 ## Exercises

 The code for this chapter is in the [GitHub repository][link-example] in the _chapter-03_ folder.
-As with chapter 1 and 2, you can use the `run` command in SBT to execute the code against a H2 database.
+As with chapter 1 and 2, you can use the `run` command in SBT to execute the code against an H2 database.

 <div class="callout callout-info">